Source: RSM US LLP. PBMares is a member of RSM US Alliance.

 What does the office of the post-pandemic future look like?

 After a year of pandemic, businesses have a good sense of the general benefits and detriments of a more remote, broadly dispersed workforce.
 At the forefront are a number of employee-relations considerations.
-From human resources issues such as hiring, training, and retaining workers to infrastructure and investment issues involving office leases, hardware, and software for remote employees, the long-term questions businesses face seem to multiply.
-With all of these issues clamoring for immediate board and management attention, it is too easy to forget about state and local taxes”.
+From human resources issues such as hiring, training, and retaining workers, to infrastructure and investment concerns involving office leases, hardware, and software for remote employees, the long-term questions businesses face seem to multiply.
+With all of these issues clamoring for immediate board and management attention, it is too easy to forget about state and local taxes.
 But that would be a mistake—one that could cost your business dearly.

 In general, a business that has employees working in a given state is subject to the tax jurisdiction of, or has tax nexus with, that state.
 Except in certain circumstances, one employee is enough, and it does not matter whether the employee performs an executive, solicitation, production, or administrative function.
 Virtual workforce opportunities have allowed employees to become transient, potentially increasing or reducing your state tax obligations.